-I have had years of experience handling Criminal and Civil Rights cases in Tennessee.
-As a graduate of the Trial Lawyers College, I have learned not to take more cases then I can handle, so that I can put forth the strongest and best defenses for my clients.
-I do not take all of the Tennessee Criminal Cases or Civil Rights Cases that come through my office door.
+I have experience handling Criminal and Civil Rights cases in New Mexico.
+Let my experience work for you.
+I do not take all of the New Mexico Criminal Cases or Civil Rights Cases that come through my office door.
 First and foremost, we will thoroughly examine your case together in order to determine if we are a good fit.
 After discussing the details of your case, I want you to feel confident with our strategy moving forward.

-If you want to effectively defend yourself against a drug offense charge in Middle Tennessee, you would be well served to get a Nashville Trial Lawyer who has handled Tennessee Drug offenses at the State Court level.
+If you want to effectively defend yourself against a drug offense charge in New Mexico, you would be well served to get a lawyer to help.

-Q: What if I have been given a citation for drug possession or simple possession in Tennessee?
+Q: What if I have been given a citation for drug possession or simple possession in New Mexico?

-A: It is an offense for a person to knowingly possess or casually exchange a controlled substance in Tennessee.
-Oftentimes, however; if the amount of drugs that you have been alleged to have possessed in Tennessee is of a low amount, you will be issued a citation which will require you to show up and book yourself in Tennessee and get a Court date– usually General Sessions Court or Criminal Court, depending on the situation.
-Before you book yourself in, contact John Frank at 615.496.1127 for options before you speak to anyone about your situation.
+A: It is an offense for a person to knowingly possess or casually exchange a controlled substance in New Mexico.
+Oftentimes, however; if the amount of drugs that you have been alleged to have possessed in New Mexico is of a low amount, you will be issued a citation which will require you to show up and book yourself in New Mexico and get a Court date– usually Metro Court or District Court, depending on the situation.
+Before you book yourself in, contact John Frank at 505-944-5400 for options before you speak to anyone about your situation.

-If you have already been taken to jail, booked, or bonded out in Tennessee, then you should already have some idea as to what you are facing.
-It is very important that you retain a Tennessee criminal lawyer before speaking to the Tennessee District Attorney’s Office or prosecutor.
+If you have already been taken to jail, booked, or bonded out in New Mexico, then you should already have some idea as to what you are facing.
+It is very important that you retain a Tennessee criminal lawyer before speaking to the New Mexico District Attorney’s Office or prosecutor.
 Anything you say to them directly will be used against you.

-If you are charged with a drug offense in Tennessee you could find yourself in a serious predicament.
+If you are charged with a drug offense in New Mexico you could find yourself in a serious predicament.
 This includes but is not limited to: